Paris Métro Line 8: Extension to Créteil

+This extension was aiming to connect the Pointe du Lac district, the US Créteil-Lusitanos football stadium and the Europarc business district, to the already near metro network.
+This project was accompanied by the deviation of an already existing bus line, RATP bus line 393, connecting the new Créteil-Pompadour station on RER line D (opened on 15 December 2013) and Sucy–Bonneuil station on RER line A. A new additional maintenance workshop is also being put into service with this new extension.

 Route and stations

 Route

 Line 8 is 22.057 km long, including 2.8 km of open-air tracks in the southeastern suburbs.
 It is the second-longest line (after Line 13), with the greatest distance between its terminals.

 The line begins in 15th arrondissement of Paris at the level of the Porte de Sèvres.
 The rear station at Balard is under the Paris heliport, beyond the Boulevard Périphérique viaduct.
 The station has three tracks and a central platform, with the end of the line supplemented by four parking tracks.

 It then runs toward Hôtel des Invalides along Avenue Félix-Faure, passing under the Chemin de fer de Petite Ceintureviaduct and arriving at the Lourmel station (three tracks with platforms, one of which runs to the Javel maintenance workshop.
 It then serves the Boucicaut and Félix Faure stations.

 After these stations, Line 8 follows the Rue du Commerce.
 Because of the narrowness of the street, the Commerce station has staggered platforms.
 At the intersection of Rue du Commerce and Avenue Emile-Zola, the Line 8 tunnel is under Line 10 in a common structure.
-As the line reaches the La Motte-Picquet – Grenelle station, the eastbound Lines 8 (toward Créteil – Préfecture) and 10 (toward Austerlitz) use the same central platform; the westbound Line 8 (toward Balard) is under the westbound Line 10 for historical reasons.
+As the line reaches the La Motte-Picquet–Grenelle station, the eastbound Lines 8 (toward Créteil–Préfecture) and 10 (toward Gare d'Austerlitz) use the same central platform; the westbound Line 8 (toward Balard) is under the westbound Line 10 for historical reasons.